COSC3020/theory-vs-practice-noahcanen-1/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

+Asymptotic analysis might be misleading for three reasons One is the ignoring of constant factors that still impact actual performance but are not factored into the algorithm's growth rate
-Speed depends on many things besides the asymptotic analysis; it is based on hardware,  Other processes running besides the program that you are testing the performance of, and Asymptotic analysis only focuses on an algorithm's growth rate, disregarding constant factors that can significantly impact performance, especially for smaller input sizes; an algorithm with a lower order of complexity might still be slower in practice due to larger constants.
+Two the hardware that the algorithm is running on Three Other processes are running besides the algorithm that you are testing the performance of.